carter-yagemann/barnum-learner/README.md

 significantly improve performance.
 There's also the `--multi-gpu` option in `lstm.py` if your system has multiple GPUs.

+Also see `--use-cudnn`.
+This implementation only works on GPUs and Tensorflow, but in practice can reduce training time in half.

 ### PyPy

 For the adventurous who care more about speed than stability, here's the current